soham14/auto-elf/README.md

 * The user needs to enter their client ID and client secret into the first two variables of the calendar.py file.
 * The user needs to install the correct client library using `pip install --upgrade google-api-python-client`.

-More information can be found here: https://developers.google.com/google-apps/calendar/quickstart/python.
+More information can be found [here](https://developers.google.com/google-apps/calendar/quickstart/python).

 ### Exit